3DXChatCoders/3DXChat-Plus/README.md

 Either the user you are trying to do webcam chat with does not own 3DXChat Plus or you do not own a webcam.
 Make sure your webcam is connected correctly.

 # At last
-Share our project as it will get so much funnier on 3DXChat!<br>
+Share our project so we can make 3DXChat naughty together!<br>
 Thank you!
 <br>
 <br>